Sprinkles and Sprouts

 These notes are here to help make this recipe a success; they cover some but not all ingredients; for a complete ingredient list, check out the recipe card below.

-Chicken breasts: The recipe uses two chicken breasts and cuts them in half horizontally to create 4 chicken breast fillets.
+Chicken breasts: The recipe uses two chicken breasts and cuts them in half horizontally to create 4 chicken breast cutlets.
 I try to buy big chicken breasts to make this step easier.

 Garlic: The recipe suggest 6 cloves of garlic but as with every Sprinkles and Sprouts recipe, measure garlic with your heart.